-The X7DA8+/E+ features a 7.1+2 Channel High Definition Audio (HDA) (JC1) codecs that provide 10DAC channels, simultaneously supporting 7.1 sound playback with 2 channels of independent stereo sound output (multiple streaming) through the front panel stereo out for front L&R, rear L&R, center and subwoofer speakers.
-Use the Advanced software included in the CD-ROM with your motherboard to enable this function.
+The X7DWA-N features a 7.1+2 Channel High Definition Audio (HDA) (JC1) codecs that provides 10DAC channels, simultaneously supporting 7.1 sound playback with 2 channels of independent stereo sound output (multiple streaming) through the front panel stereo out (for front L&R, rear L&R), center and subwoofer speakers.
+Use the advanced software included in the CD-ROM with your motherboard to enable this function.
+Sound is then output through the Line-In, Line-Out and MIC jacks (see the graphics at right).
+Enable this feature in the BIOS to use this feature.